-• booked onto a prison officer entry level training (POELT) course

-Once you have passed your POELT course you will begin working in your allocated establishment.
+Once you have passed the vetting process, which can take a few months to complete, you will be booked onto a prison officer entry level training (POELT) course.
+Providing you pass your POELT course you will begin working in your allocated establishment.